gscrow/dressipi-com/_posts/2021-05-19-fashion-specific-product-attributes-the-foundation-for-digital-transformation.markdown

 <p style="text-align:center"><img style="margin-left: 0px; width: 600px;" alt="Relationship between amount of data and performance of traditional business analysis, traditional machine learning, and deep learning models" src="/uploads/Attributes_1.JPG"/></p>

 For example, when considering how many of each size should be stocked, retailers tend to only think about a product’s fit and length.
-However, through analysing Dressipi’s unique taxonomy of over 1000 attributes, we found that necklines, embellishment details and even colour had an impact on how many of each size should be stocked.
+However, through analyzing Dressipi’s unique taxonomy of over 1000 attributes, we found that necklines, embellishment details and even color had an impact on how many of each size should be stocked.

 This pair of white leather trousers had 8% more sales for sizes 6 & 8 than the equivalent pair in black: